ember-cli/eslint-plugin-ember/docs/rules/no-implicit-injections.md

 - object -- containing the following properties:
   - array -- `denyList` -- Array of configuration objects configuring the lint rule to check for use of implicit injected services
     - string -- `service` -- The (kebab-case) service name that should be checked for implicit injections and error if found
-    - array -- `moduleNames` -- Array of string listing the types of classes (controller, route, component, etc) to check for implicit injections.
-If an array is declared only those class types will be checked for implicit injection.
+    - array -- `moduleNames` -- Array of string listing the types of classes (`Controller, `Route`, `Component`, etc) to check for implicit injections.
+If an array is declared, only those class types will be checked for implicit injection.
 (Defaults to checking all class files/types)

 Example config: